India’s largest storytelling network dedicated to sustainability and pollution 🙌🏽

 Launched as a social media community of sustainability enthusiasts, experts, influencers and scientists, it was very quick to convert the community into an online platform letmebreathe.in

 In 2018 we launched a hyper-local property in collaboration with Twitter India called ‘City Sessions’ where decision makers from all boundaries come together and find short-term and long-term solutions to environmental issues in their city.

-The community started growing to Entrepreneurs in Delhi, Resident Welfare Association leaders, Non-Profits, policy makers to people surviving pollution everyday in the ‘power hub of India’ Singrauli, Uttar Pradesh.
-Some of these stories have already been picked up by big national media houses such as NDTV, Quint, Hindustan, as well as Non Profits, Brands, Social Media Platforms like Twitter India, Snapchat and 50+ decision makers and celebrities.
+The community started growing to Entrepreneurs in Delhi, Resident Welfare Association leaders, Non-Profits to people surviving pollution everyday in smaller cities.
+Some of these stories have already been picked up by big national media houses such as NDTV, Quint, Hindustan, as well as Non Profits, Brands, Social Media Platforms like Twitter India, Snapchat and celebrities.

 2019 – building communities 👐🏽